mkez00/nft-s3/README.md

 ## Decentralized Components

-The decentralized components of the application include a smart contract that implements the ERC-721 interface ([OpenZeppelin](https://github.com/OpenZeppelin/openzeppelin-contracts)).
-The ideal blockchain to run this application on is [Polygon](https://polygon.technology/).
+The decentralized components of the application include a smart contract that implements the ERC-721 interface (<a href="https://github.com/OpenZeppelin/openzeppelin-contracts" target="_blank">OpenZeppelin</a>.
+The ideal blockchain to run this application on is <a href="https://polygon.technology/" target="_blank"></a>.
 The use of a Web3 enabled wallet that supports the Polygon RPS is required as well (Metamask, Coinbase, etc.)